Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Allergies & Bites (Cetirizine or Loratadine)

-Adults: Cetirizine 10 mg once daily; or Loratadine 10 mg once daily.
+Adults: Cetirizine 10 mg once daily OR Loratadine 10 mg once daily.

-Kids: Cetirizine 2.5–5 mg (2–5 yrs), 10 mg (≥6 yrs).
-Loratadine 5 mg (2–5 yrs), 10 mg (≥6 yrs).
+Cetirizine 2.5–5 mg (2–5 yrs), 10 mg (≥6 yrs)

 Brands: Incidal-OD (cetirizine), Clarityne or “Loratadine generik”.

-Heartburn/Acid Relief (Antacid ± PPI)
+Heartburn / Acid Relief (Antacid ± PPI)

-Antacid per label; omeprazole 20 mg daily for a short course if needed.
+Omeprazole: 20 mg daily for a short course if needed.

 Brands: Promag, Mylanta, Polysilane, “Omeprazole generik”.